nostrocket/engine/state/problems/readme.md

 Any pubkey in the Identity Tree MAY create a problem event containing this tag to claim an event to work on.

-Clients SHOULD ignore problem events containing a `claimed_by` tag if the is an existing claim.
+Clients SHOULD ignore problem events containing a `claimed_by` tag if there is an existing claim.

 ```
 ["claimed_by", "<pubkey>"]